 Health Benefits of Nungu

-Nungus provide hydration and, according to a Deccan Herald article, provide a good balance of minerals and sugar for the body.
+Nungus provide hydration and, according to a Deccan Herald article, a good balance of minerals and sugar for the body.
 As indicated by the nutrition profile, the fruit is rich in B vitamins, iron, and even calcium.
 Traditionally, the fruit is used to treat digestive issues and stomach ailments.

 How to Open/Cut: